blocksds/sdk/docs/content/docs/introduction.md

 - The new DMA features, as well as the new WRAM memory banks, are supported.

-- DSi WiFi features are supported, which lets you connect to WPA2 access points, not only WEP and open APs.
-IPv4 and IPv6 are supported.
+- DSi WiFi features are supported, which lets you connect to WPA2 access points in addition to WEP and open APs.

-- **ndstool** supports animated icons from PNG, GIF, even animated GIF files.
+- `ndstool` supports animated icons from PNG, GIF, even animated GIF files.

 - The DSi camera is supported (thanks, asie!).
 It's still quite basic, but enough to be able to take photos from the front and back cameras.

-- There is preliminary support for the DSP of the DSi (the toolchain is very buggy, so be very careful when using it, it's probably not ready to be used by most developers!).
+- There is preliminary support for the DSP of the DSi.
+The toolchain is very buggy, so be very careful when using it, it's probably not ready to be used by most developers.